Skip to main content

 Applies an offset to the MIDI note numbers before the notes are sent.
 Values range from -48 (downward transposition by 48 semitones, i.e. four octaves) to +48 (upward transposition by 48 semitones, i.e. four octaves).
 The default value is 0.

-Configuring MIDI Output for Sounds in Mix View
+Configuring the MIDI output for Sounds in Mix view

 You can also easily configure the MIDI output of your Sounds in Maschine’s Mixer: